Contacting the School

 Fixed Penalty Notices

-- Any parent who takes their son/daughter on a leave of absence during term time without the correct authorisation will be issued with a fixed penalty notice.
-A warning letter will be sent upon application.
+- Any parent taking their son/daughter on a leave of absence during term time without the correct authorisation will be issued a fixed penalty notice.
+A warning letter will be sent upon application

 Guidance for parents/carers